 To us overlanding has become synonymous to long-term trips with your own vehicle to various countries, if not continents.
 Overlanding in Venezuela (but also e.g. in the States) encompasses more: overlanding includes going to the countryside with your vehicle and camping gear for a weekend trip.
 It is something that many Venezuelans love doing.

 Coen met Rodolfo via Luis of the Lost World Expedition.
 We were invited to stay at Rodolfo’s home in Puerto Ordaz, where we also met his wife Alexandra and their 2-year-old Carlotta.

 Our hosts are overlanding aficionados and in between our car repairs (no, the work never stops) and other chores we shared many on-the-road stories.
 Luck was with us as they were about to go on a long weekend trip and we were welcome to join them.

-Check it out: Our Classic Landcruising Adventure T-shirt
+Check it out: the Classic Landcruising Adventure T-shirt Collection

 We took a plane to Caracas, where Rodolfo keeps his overland vehicle, a series 80 Land Cruiser, or Autana in Venezuela, spent the night at a pousada and set our alarm clocks for 4 am.